 - Before you begin, it is easier to work with disorder if you have already labeled the atoms in your molecule appropriately. - 2.
 Delete any hydrogen atoms that are riding on disordered atoms.
 You will generate them again later, but it is easier to get them out of the way while you are working. - 3.
-Click to select the atoms you wish to split. - 4.
-While these are highlighted, click in the drop-down box next to "Select group or atom(s) and then" and select "split". - 5.
+Click to select the atoms you wish to split.

+- While these are highlighted, click "Select atom(s) and then" and select "split". mSplit will put you in the split mode and Split Same will put restraints on similar bonds. - 5.
 This will create a second set of atoms directly overlaid on the first set, but colored green.
 Your original atoms well be colored purple. - 6.
 Click on a part of the second set of atoms and drag with the mouse to position it in the place you would like (in this case, over the Q-peaks).
 Use shift-click to drag the selection in the plane of the screen, and Ctrl-click to rotate in the plane of the screen. - 7.
 When you have the atoms positioned where you would like them, press Esc. to exit the Split Mode.
-You will now have two separate parts that correspond to each disordered component. - If you exit the Split Mode and decide you don't like the positions of the atoms, click to select them again and choose "fit" in the drop-down box for the "Select group or atom(s) and then" option.
+You will now have two separate parts that correspond to each disordered component. - 8.
+If you exit the Split Mode and decide you don't like the positions of the atoms, click to select them again and choose "fit " byt the "Select atom(s) and then" option.
 Move the atoms again and press Escape to exit the mode.
-(This feature works for any atom you wish to select and move - USE WITH CAUTION!) - 9.
+(This feature works for any atom you wish to select and move USE WITH CAUTION!) - 9.
 Olex2, names the split atoms according to their "parent atoms" and automatically inserts the proper commands into your ins file. - a.
-The original atoms C2A and C3A give rise to the split atoms C2B and C3B.

-10. The PART N command tells XL which atoms belong to which disordered components in order to prevent "bonds" appearing in the connectivity list to atoms in different components.
+The original atoms C2A and C3A give rise to the split atoms C2B and C3B. - 10.
+The PART N command tells XL which atoms belong to which disordered components in order to prevent "bonds" appearing in the connectivity list to atoms in different components.
 Typically the major component will be given in PART 1 (e.g. C2A, C3A) and the minor component in PART 2 (e.g. C2B, C3B).